Guide to best places to visit in Oman

 Located on the coast of Oman, Wadi Shab (also known as Wadi Tiwi) is a breathtaking gorge that is a little harder to access than the more well-known Wadi Bani Khalid.
 Enter "Wadi Shab Parking" into your GPS to locate the legal parking area.
 To go to the swimming area from there, you will need to take a fast boat ride for 1 OMD per person.
 The turquoise pools are easily accessible after a short ascent along the canyon wall.
 If you're up for some boulder scrambling, the canyon's depths are yours to discover; otherwise, dive into the first pool and swim up.
 Natural ponds and slippery underwater slides occur on the rocks when the canyon walls narrow and stretch out.
 The stunning Wadi Shab Waterfall is "hidden" behind a small rock crack.
 Therefore only the bravest of adventurers should venture there.

-9. The Mud Town Of Misfat Al-Abyeen Is A Prime Example
+9. The Mud Town Of Misfat Al-Abyeen

 To create Misfat al Abryeen, nature and cultural sophistication were brought together in perfect balance (Misfah al Abriyyin).
 A typical Omani town with a completely distinct architectural style can be found in the southwestern part of the Al Hajar Mountains; all houses are constructed entirely of mud and perched on top of enormous stone boulders.
 This spruces an otherwise unimpressive settlement and opens up a wealth of fresh avenues for exploration.
 There needs to be more room in the alleys to allow cars.
 It takes a lot of energy to navigate the roads of Oman.
 You can park your automobile for a few days while on foot adventures here.
 Fascinating features of the neighborhood include a creative irrigation system made up of high water conduits and outdoor spas and dense groves of palm trees packed with golden dates.
 You can go in any direction you like, whether you follow one of the many trails around the village.